A (Brief) History of Content Moderation

 In 2008, a dispute over YouTube videos criticizing the Turkish president kicked off a chain of events that included a then-shocking instance of I.P. blocking on a national scale.
 For a brief period, Google restricted the entirety of Turkey from streaming a parody broadcast announcing "Today’s news: Kamal Ataturk is gay!"

-Nicole Wong, deputy general counsel at Google, would go on to earn the nickname "The Decider" among colleagues as varied opinions on the obligation of user-generated content (UGC) platforms came to a head.
+Nicole Wong, then-deputy general counsel at Google, would go on to earn the nickname "The Decider" among colleagues as opinions on the obligation of user-generated content (UGC) platforms came to a head.
 Over the course of the decade to follow, modern content moderation practices would be formed and ISPs (internet service providers, i.e. host platforms for UGC such as YouTube and Vocal) would realize their enormous amount of freedom to self-regulate their networks.

-Now, content moderation takes place everywhere: discussion forums, comment threads, chat rooms, and everywhere else that a community can gather on the internet.
+Now, content moderation takes place everywhere: discussion forums, comment threads, chat rooms, and everywhere else a community can gather on the internet.
 Per Section 230, located in the Communications Decency Act of 1996, individual platforms decide internally what their standards are, but they often end up working together around generally common moral understandings, like the serial de-platforming of Alex Jones in 2018 and Donald Trump in 2021.
 Few if any other countries have a comparable law in place.
 This makes U.S.-based platforms something of a refuge for free speech where networks are empowered to host conversations that are controversial, or even extremist.

 With this "safe harbor" protection comes a huge responsibility for these U.S.-based ISPs.
 The voices willing to speak up are numerous, but not all free speech is safe speech, which makes content moderation guidelines a priority for any internet-based hub.
-However thorough they may be, these guidelines often cause unrest among users (as it turns out, finding a large political and social community aligned on every polarizing issue is unheard of...).
+However thorough they may be, these guidelines often cause unrest among users.
+(As it turns out, finding a large political and social community aligned on every polarizing issue is unheard of...)
 Therefore platforms must labor over the delicate balance of enforcing rules that will repel bad actors without silencing the voices of those brave enough to speak up.
 There is a long list of ISPs that failed to scale their content moderation practices, including now-defunct outlets like Fling, Secret, and others.
-I was surprised to learn last week that Yik Yak, the happy-go-lucky anonymous gossiping network that quickly became a haven for cyberbullying and harassment, has returned from the dead with a fresh vibe and a fresh set of content moderation standards.
+I was surprised to learn recently that Yik Yak, the happy-go-lucky anonymous gossiping network that quickly became a haven for cyberbullying and harassment, has returned from the dead with a fresh vibe and a fresh set of content moderation standards.

-Content Moderation at Vocal
+Content Moderation on Vocal

 Voluntary self-regulation means that, for the foreseeable future, [Google] will continue to exercise extraordinary power over global speech online.
 Which raises a perennial but increasingly urgent question: Can we trust a corporation to be good — even a corporation whose informal motto is “Don’t be evil”?